fordth/jinqJs/README.md

 # jinqJs
-jinqJs provides a simple, leightweight & fast way to perform SQL like queries on javaScript arrays, collections and web services using LINQ expressions.
+jinqJs provides a simple, leightweight & fast way to perform queries, updates and deletes on javaScript arrays, collections and web services using LINQ expressions.
 You can visit the [jinqJs.com](http://www.jinqJs.com) for more examples and demos.